Criminal Procedure Scholar and Public Defender Jonathan Abel Joins UC Law SF Faculty

 “Our many students who are contemplating criminal justice careers can learn a lot from Jon’s appellate experience and will surely draw inspiration from his commitment to criminal justice reform that actually improves–and saves–lives on the ground,” said Professor Hadar Aviram.
 “I look forward to working with him and learning from him.

-Asked why he chose UC Hastings, Abel cited his great admiration for the faculty and his desire to help launch the careers of the many UC Hastings students who go on to practice criminal law.
+Asked why he chose UC Law SF, Abel cited his great admiration for the faculty and his desire to help launch the careers of the many UC Law SF students who go on to practice criminal law.

 “I want my students to understand the injustices, challenges, and opportunities for reform that the criminal justice system presents,” Abel said.
 “We have these important constitutional rights that override everything else and are supposed to guarantee a fair process, but they too often are not vigorously enforced by the courts.”